Loan Calculator

 What is APR?

-APR (annual percentage rate) is the yearly cost of the loan including certain fees, expressed as a percentage.
-It's the best single number for comparing loan offers.
+APR (annual percentage rate) is the yearly cost of the loan expressed as a percentage, and it includes certain fees such as origination charges on top of the interest rate.
+Because it captures more of the true cost, APR is the best single number to compare across different loan offers.